segunoluwole30/Battleship-Game/README.md

 - Linux Crontab for auto-start

 ## Team
-This project was developed in collaboration with [Partner's name if they want to be credited].
+This project was developed in collaboration with Katelyn Nguyen.

 ## Project Status
 This project was completed as an academic assignment and successfully demonstrated the integration of software and hardware components in an interactive gaming application.